 “Thanks.”
 My aunt turned her gaze downward to pick up her dinner plate.
 “Help yourselves.”
 She began to add select items to her plate.

 “What’s what?”
 My aunt retorted.

 “Don’t start anything with me Sister.
 Mary wanted to invite you to dinner and you made it.”

 “I did make it.”
-She silently stared at my aunt.
-“And that bothers you, doesn’t it?”
+She stared at my aunt.
+“Is that what bothers you?”